GrosSacASac/DOM99/components/yesNoDialog/readme.md

 Requires Promise implementation (ES2015).
 Cannot use other data-function="yesNoDialogAnswer" elsewhere.
 Need to include the <div class="dialog"> HTML fragment in yesNoDialog.html , see examples/yesNoDialogExample.html.
-Cannot use the class Name "dialog" in other HTML elements.
+Cannot use the class Name "yes-no-dialog" in other HTML elements.
 Direct child elements of the body element will not be hidden during the dialog.
 This is avoidable with proper div section and article usage.
 Can be used to display the title of application.